GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Note: There are two additional
 `GMT <http://gmt.soest.hawaii.edu>`_ defaults that control how great circle (and Flat Earth) distances are computed.
-One concerns the selection of the “mean radius”.
+One concerns the selection of the "mean radius".
 This is selected by **PROJ\_MEAN\_RADIUS**, which selects one of several possible representative radii.
 The second is **PROJ\_AUX\_LATITUDE**, which converts geodetic latitudes into one of several possible auxiliary